 With IAM, CloudFormation can give users access control and ensure that only IAM users can create, update and delete stacks.
 On the user’s behalf, a service role allows AWS CloudFormation to make calls to resources in a stack.
 It is applied to all AWS CloudFormation users who attempt to update the stack.
 Here, you cannot include different users with different stack policies.

 Demonstration and Use Case: Lamp Stack on an Ec2 Instance

 The final sections of the video demonstrate how to put AWS CloudFormation to work through two examples:

 - Building a complicated environment that includes an elastic load balancer, auto-scaling, and an EC2 instance, which allows access to the website only through the load balancer and restricts access when accessed directly from the instance

 Now that you know everything about AWS CloudFormation, you can go ahead and explore your career options working as an AWS Solutions Architect.
 AWS CloudFormation is one of the commonly asked topics in the AWS interview questions.

 Willing to know how to master AWS architectural principles and services?
-You can enroll in Simplilearn’s AWS Solutions Architect Certification Training Course and demonstrate your skills.
+You can enroll in Simplilearn’s AWS cloud architect certification master program and demonstrate your skills.